-Our mission is to radically impact lives for the better by equipping current and future entrepreneurs with the resources to transform promising ideas into world-changing physical products.
+Our mission is to radically impact lives for the better by equipping current and future innovators with the resources to transform promising ideas into world-changing physical products.
 Our innovation activities bring together future, current, and veteran innovators—to work collaboratively in one place.

 You can learn more about Hardware Park's team on our leadership team page.